stripoinc/stripo-plugins-helm-example/README.md

 6. **TiDB**: Version 7.5.0 or higher

 - TiDB is a distributed SQL database that offers scalability and strong consistency.
 You can install TiDB by following the official guide: [TiDB Installation](https://docs.pingcap.com/tidb/stable/quick-start-with-tidb/)

+  **Important Note**: When configuring TiDB connection parameters in your application configuration, ensure that the port value is specified as an integer (e.g., `4000`) rather than a string (e.g., `"4000"`).
+Some applications may require the port to be specified as a numeric value to avoid type conversion errors.

   **Additional TiDB Parameters:**